grant/talks/tips.md

 - Look sharp
 - Wear a nametag
 - Smile
+- Bring energy, personality, excitement for your product
 - Talk to the audience
 - Take pictures
 - Setup computer with slides and demos.
 Close everything else as much as possible.